lightenna/thinkope/docs/project/epics/online-notetaking-outliner.md

 ### Target product features
-* Create new thinkope
+* Create new thinkhope
-    * Load from public git repo such as [Thinkope](https://github.com/lightenna/thinkope)
+    * Load from public git repo such as [Thinkhope](https://github.com/lightenna/thinkhope)
         * no need to branch/PR until save
     * Create from spark template
         * no need to create repo until save